whisk/leetgptsolver/README.md

 - [x] Add jq filtering for reporting
 - [ ] Replace JSON files with a local database for questions
 - [ ] Implement a real rate limiter instead of SimpleThrottler

-## Usage

-To interact with leetcode.com, please sign up and sign in with your Leetcode account using the Firefox browser.

 ## Misc